hund030/TeamsFx_Wiki_review/{Debug}-Teams-Toolkit-Prerequisites-Checker.md

 ### NodeNotFound

 > Cannot find Node.js.
-Go to https://nodejs.org/about/releases/ to install Node.js (v16 is recommended).
+Go to https://nodejs.org/about/releases/ to install Node.js.

 As the Teams Toolkit project is implemented by `Node.js`, it's required to install the npm pacakges and run the project in local.